nkalband/hadoop-cluster-utils/README.md

 ### Pre-requisities:
 1. JAVA Setup should be completed and JAVA_HOME should be set in the ~/.bashrc file (environment variable).
 2. Make sure the nodes are set for password-less SSH both ways(master->slaves).
-3. Since we use the environment variables a lot in our scripts, make sure to comment/delete out the portion following this statement in your ~/.bashrc , `If not running interactively, don't do anything`.
+3. Since we use the environment variables a lot in our scripts, make sure to comment out the portion following this statement in your ~/.bashrc , `If not running interactively, don't do anything`.
+Update .bashrc

  Delete/comment the following check.
   ```